 The Wireless Code explains your rights and responsibilities as a consumer of wireless services.

 The Wireless Code establishes new standards that all wireless service providers must follow.
 The Wireless Code applies to all new contracts signed as of December 2, 2013.
 It also applies to existing contracts that are renewed or extended, or where the key terms are amended, as of December 2, 2013.
 In addition, the code will apply to all wireless contracts as of June 3, 2015, regardless of when they were signed.

 CRTC Chairman, Jean-Pierre Blais took to Twitter on December 2, 2013 to answer your questions about the Wireless Code.
-Search the hashtag #WirelessCode to review it.
+View the transcript.

 The Tweet Chat was held in French on the same day using the hashtag #CodeSansFil.